dginhoux/ansible_role.grub/README.md

 License
 -------

-BSD ; This role is forked from : https://github.com/aisbergg/ansible-role-grub
+BSD ; This role is inspired from https://github.com/aisbergg/ansible-role-grub

 Author Information